tnajdek/zotero-api-client/README.md

 #### api~subcollections() ⇒ <code>Object</code>
 Configure api to use subcollections that reside underneath the specified collection.
-Should only be used in conjuction with both library() and collection() and any of the execution function (e.g. get(), post())
+Should only be used in conjunction with both library() and collection() and any of the execution function (e.g. get(), post())

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)